midulislamrasel/MySQL/README.md

 8. **G**: This abbreviation isn't standard in MySQL.
 It could potentially refer to "Generated Columns," introduced in MySQL 5.7, which allows defining columns computed from other columns.

-Please note that some abbreviations may not be standard MySQL terms, and their meanings may vary depending on the context or specific use case.